-Automatic cropping feature in Pic Scanner app is a big effort saver, but what if your photos are split in odd, random places or look skewed?
-You could re-scan, but the following tips will help you get accurate results every time (Hint: Many users get #4 wrong):
+Automatic cropping is the key effort-saving feature of Pic Scanner app, but what if your photos are split in random places or look skewed?
+You could re-scan, but the tips below will help you get accurate results every time (Hint: Many users get #4 wrong):

 (Note: These tip apply to both apps – Pic Scanner and Pic Scanner Gold).